pcouy/jekyll-picture-tag-ng/README.md

 ### Using with GitHub Pages

-If you're using GitHub Pages to deploy your site, you'll need to use a custom action to be able to use this plugin and install ImageMagick.
+If you're using GitHub Pages to deploy your site, you'll need to use a custom action to be able to use this plugin and install ImageMagick/libvips.
 You can create such GitHub action by browsing to

 ```
 https://github.com/{YOUR/REPO}/new/main?filename=.github%2Fworkflows%2Fjekyll.yml&workflow_template=pages%2Fjekyll